jeqo/jeqo.github.io-src/content/post/2017-01-29-kafka-rewind-consumers-offset.md

 This offers the possibility to rollback in time and reprocess messages from the beginning of a *topic* and regenerate the current status of the system.

-But how to do this?
+But how to do it (programmatically)?

 <!--more-->